africanproofs/apregister/docs/integrate.md

 a registered identity on the configured registry.

 - **Coston2**: registry = `MockIdentityRegistry` — admin-allowlisted for AP test fixtures.
-- **Flare**: registry = `FlareIdentityAdapter`, which checks whether `msg.sender` appears in `VoterRegistry.getRegisteredVoters(currentRewardEpochId)`
+- **Flare**: registry = `FlareIdentityAdapter`, which calls `VoterRegistry.isVoterRegistered(msg.sender, currentRewardEpochId)`
   resolved via `FlareContractRegistry`.
+O(1) direct lookup — matches the verified adapter source at [`src/FlareIdentityAdapter.sol`](https://github.com/africanproofs/apregister/blob/main/src/FlareIdentityAdapter.sol).
   The voter set is the canonical Flare-FSP identity set — the same one used to weight FTSO/FDC submissions.
 Connect from the same wallet you use as your Flare FSP **identity** — not your delegation, submit, or signing wallets.

 All other participant types (DeFi, Wallet, Tool, FAssetsAgent, Exchange, App, AgenticAI) are open and can be registered from any wallet.